idea

 Mostly from a networks class I took with Ben Zhao.
 We read some of the original Internet papers (near the bottom of this list) and worked our way up to modern stuff.

-Interesting blog posts that I’ve read or want to read….
+Interesting articles that I want to read….